-The FLARE Internship Path is a one-year service program that helps trainees from communities underrepresented in medical and biologic sciences learn about associations and non-profits while providing an opportunity to network with leaders in their field.
+The FLARE Internship Path is a one-year service program that helps trainees and junior faculty from communities underrepresented in medical and biologic sciences learn about associations and non-profits while providing an opportunity to network with leaders in their field.
 FLARE Interns participate in Endocrine Society governance committees or the Keystone Symposia Fellows Program.
 Interns also serve as mentors to undergraduates.

 Benefits of the Internship Path

 Receive funding for travel expenses to committee and task force meetings

 hotel room and tax

 Recruit and mentor undergraduates from underrepresented minority communities

 FLARE Interns at the Endocrine Society should expect to:

 Be available and willing to serve on a committee or Task Force for a full year, starting in March or April.
 For more information on Endocrine Society Committees, please visit our Society Committees page.

 Travel to a one-day meeting in Washington DC

 Mentor and recruit undergraduates from underrepresented minority communities